neutron-org/testnets/quark/testcases/ICA+ICQ.md

 You don't have `junox` you can go through the following steps:

 - If you don't have Keplr, [install it](https://www.keplr.app/);
-- If you don't have Juno testnet in your Keplr, follow to the [Jsfiddle](https://jsfiddle.net/superatik/L6bys84z/1/), and a `uni-5` network will be now available in Keplr (Jsfiddle might not be accessible from your location without VPN);
+- If you don't have Juno testnet in your Keplr, follow to the [Jsfiddle](https://jsfiddle.net/superatik/L6bys84z/1/), and a `uni-5` network will be now available in Keplr;
 - Copy your Uni address (or generate a new one);
 - Go to [Faucet](https://faucet.roguenet.io/) and get your `junox`.